FisherSHADOW/article-preview-component-master/README.md

 # Frontend Mentor - article preview component master

-This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT/hub).
+This is a solution to the [Article preview component](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents